 You can speak to your healthcare professional to understand the drug’s mechanism of action and when you can experience changes in eye health.

-If you are using pilocarpine as either eye drops or gel, you may observe changes in vision for a short time afterward.
+If you use pilocarpine as either an eye drop or gel, you may observe changes in vision for a short time afterward.
 It could last up to several hours.